AmineDjeghri/awesome-os-setup/README.md

 The most amazing thing about windows latest version is WSL (WSL2.0 exactly).
 You can run Linux in Windows.
 It is fantastic.
 Virtualisation overhead is not noticeable, full integration between guest and host os's, you can run binaries compiled for MS Windows from linux.
 Full development toolchain is available as WSLessentialy is linux VM in second incarnation.
 It supports snapshots and is portable.
 This made windows useful.
-- You can install packages directly in UBuntu
+- You can install packages directly in Ubuntu
 - You can easily navigate and communicate between ubuntu and windows as Ubuntu acts like a disk drive.
-- you can install conda environement in ubuntu, use GPU, install pycharm on windows, and use the conda installation in pycharm.
+- You can install conda environement in ubuntu, use GPU, use pycharm on windows to connect to WSL conda env and more.

- Give it a try:
+#### install WSL:
  - Install WSL ``` wsl --install ```
  - Restart you computer
+ - When installing WSL, it comes with Ubuntu (you don't need to install it from the Windows Store)
  - In windows search bar, search for `ubuntu` and click on it.
 It will launch the terminal and install it.
 If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar.
  - Run directly Ubuntu from windows search bar (or launch windows terminal and choose ubuntu or launch windows terminal and run the command `ubuntu`)